Mau Mau rebellion: Legacy

 Although Mau Mau was effectively crushed by the end of 1956, it was not until the First Lancaster House Conference, in January 1960, that native Kenyan majority rule was established and the period of colonial transition to independence initiated.
 Before the conference, it was anticipated by both native Kenyan and European leaders that Kenya was set for a European-dominated multi-racial government.

 There is continuing debate about Mau Mau's and the rebellion's effects on decolonisation and on Kenya after independence.
 Regarding decolonisation, the most common view is that Kenya's independence came about as a result of the British government's deciding that a continuance of colonial rule would entail a greater use of force than the British public would tolerate.
 Nissimi argues, though, that such a view fails to "acknowledge the time that elapsed until the rebellion's influence actually took effect [and does not] explain why the same liberal tendencies failed to stop the dirty war the British conducted against the Mau Mau in Kenya while it was raging on".
 Others contend that, as the 1950s progressed, nationalist intransigence increasingly rendered official plans for political development irrelevant, meaning that after the mid-1950s British policy increasingly accepted Kenyan nationalism and moved to co-opt its leaders and organisations into collaboration.

 It has been argued that the conflict helped set the stage for Kenyan independence in December 1963, or at least secured the prospect of Black-majority rule once the British left.
 However, this is disputed and other sources downplay the contribution of Mau Mau to decolonisation.
+Daniel Branch for example, declared that the conflict was intrinsically rooted in longstanding grievances against the colonial government; while he simultaneously highlighted that the rebellion quickly transformed from anti-colonial protest to civil war among the populous of the Mount Kenya region.
+Branch argued it is impossible to accurately depict the events in Kenya during the 1950s without the inclusion of loyalists, as the story of the rebellion is not of two distinct pre-existing camps going into battle but rather, that the critical question was the origins of the societal divide of the Kikuyu during the war.

 On 12 December 1964, President Kenyatta issued an amnesty to Mau Mau fighters to surrender to the government.
 Some Mau Mau members insisted that they should get land and be absorbed into the civil service and Kenya army.
 On 28 January 1965, the Kenyatta government sent the Kenya army to Meru district, where Mau Mau fighters gathered under the leadership of Field Marshal Mwariama and Field Marshal Baimungi.
 These leaders and several Mau Mau fighters were killed.
 On 14 January 1965, the Minister for Defence Dr Njoroge Mungai was quoted in the Daily Nation saying: "They are now outlaws, who will be pursued and brought to punishment.
 They must be outlawed as well in the minds of all the people of Kenya."